vitalvas/oneauth/docs/docs/howto/index.md

 * The ability to revoke a certificate
 * The ability to control the validity period of the certificate
 * The ability to control the use of the certificate (e.g. only for authentication, only for signing, etc.)
+* No need to deploy each key certificate to the server (you only need trust in the CA)
+* Privileges can be inserted into the certificate.

 Typically, private keys are an obscure entity in a security context.
 The use of private keys should be clearly regulated, and used only where there is no support for the use of certificates.

+## The passwordless

+Using certificates allows you to authenticate on the server without any passwords.

+Authentication using passwords brings many different problems.

+For example, if we do this using Active Directory using sssd.
+This raises two problems:

+* the user enters his password on a potentially hacked server.
+If we imagine a situation where an attacker hacked the server:
+    * SRE/DevOps comes to her to sort out the problem
+    * enters his domain password
+    * the attacker receives the password to further develop the attack
+* It allows you to brute domain passwords.
+Since this is a server segment, monitoring and investigating such incidents is very complicated

 ## Why yubikey?